CBB752Spring2017/final-project-2-1-team2-team-2-1-2/index.md

 CRISPR Seek does allow more user manipulation of the running parameters.
 Similar to defining the PAM-proximal regions as more important, CRISPR Seek allows the user to specify which nucleotides in the gRNA must be totally homologous to the genome (6).
 Furthermore, CRISPR Seek is compatible with Cas9 nickase experiments with 2 gRNAs and allows for optimization of such a system (6).
 However, when it comes time to pick off-target sites, again only mismatch number and PAM sequence parameters are used (6).

-It is very difficult to include the full range of information discussed above into any one algorithm as it is always changing, and not true for all gRNAs.
+It is very difficult to include the full range of information discussed above into any one algorithm as what we know about the CRISPR/Cas9 system is always changing, and often does not hold true for all gRNAs.
 The next steps for Jay's algorithm include the incorporation of ENCODE ChIP-seq data for chromatin structure, the weighted search of PAM sites accounting for their natural frequency, and Cas9 nickase experiment compatibility.

 #### References: